 Because you are actually fueling your body with probiotics when you drink Kombucha, you might want to start gradually.
 Introduce 4 ounces per day, and listen to your body, eventually working up to 16 ounces per day.(6) Slow introduction is key; if your liver isn’t firing on all cylinders, Kombucha may actually overwhelm your system.(9)

-Let me know if you give Kombucha a try this winter!
+Let me know if you give Kombucha a try!